gquintanaorti/kernel_regression_of_3d_shapes/README.md

 (-1, -0.5774, -1.633),
 (0, 1.1547, -1.633), and
 (0, 0, 4.899).

+The file with variables contain two sets of variables that define the two tetrahedrons.
+The variables inside it define the scaling along each axis.

 The data contained in both files can be loaded into main memory with the following command: